 If you’re shopping for a premium projector, you need a quality projection surface for an authentic theater experience.
 In addition, choosing the perfect screen relies on having the right finish and color for the surface.
-If you end up using projector screen paint, deciding between a gloss vs matte projector screen finish is paramount for a dedicated home theater room.
+If you know what material is a projector screen made of, you can use one of those screens.
+But, if you end up using projector screen paint, deciding between a gloss vs matte projector screen finish is paramount for a dedicated home theater room.
 In addition, unless you have a light-controlled room, you’ll immediately notice the difference between a flat or matte projector paint and glossy paint.

 That said, you’ll need to decide between a projector screen or projector paint for your home movie theater.
 Projectors output high amounts of light.
 A professional projection screen uses a special coating to reflect bright pictures to the audience.
 While we colloquially call it the “silver screen,” quality screens often have a grey or black matte finish.

 If you want a slight sheen to your painted projection wall, consider mixing in a little semi-gloss paint with your matte paint.

 Due to the brightness of most home theater projectors, like 4K and 1080p projectors, most experts do not recommend a glossy finish on your projection surface.
 Screens with a gloss finish produce a hot spot that washes out color saturation and your black level.

 Never use a dry-erase board as a projector screen.
 The glare from the projector will make the image unwatchable for the audience.

 In contrast, a matte screen is ideal for reproducing colorful images and deeper blacks than glossy surfaces.
 A grey or white screen with a flat finish also makes a nice picture, assuming a dark viewing area.
 If you deal with a loss of brightness from ambient light, consider reading our guide to rear panel projector screens vs. front screens for light control.